aarongustafson/aaron-gustafson.com/_posts/2017-07-06-your-site-should-be-a-pwa.markdown

 description: "While the name might imply that Progressive Web App tech is aimed at “apps”, every site can benefit from the tools they provide."
 ---

 The other day, [Frances Berriman](https://fberriman.com/)—who coined the term “Progressive Web App”—[wrote a bit about how she came up with that name](https://fberriman.com/2017/06/26/naming-progressive-web-apps/).
-In it she clearly points out that the name has become a little problematic in dev circles:
+In it she clearly points out that the name has become a little problematic in dev circles<!-- more -->:

 > I keep seeing folks (developers) getting all smart-ass saying they should have been PW “Sites” not “Apps” but I just want to put on the record that it doesn’t matter. *The name isn’t for you* and worrying about it is distraction from just building things that work better for everyone.
 The name is for your boss, for your investor, for your marketeer.
 It’s a way for you to keep making things on the open web, even those things that look really “app-y” and your company wants to actually make as a native app, 3 times over.
 They don’t want you to make websites anymore, but you still can if you’re sneaky, if you tell them it’s what they think they want.